Developing the Next Generation of Experts

 The department offers graduate programs leading to degrees of Doctor of Philosophy (Ph.D.), Master of Engineering, Master of Science, and Civil Engineer , as well as Certificates in a variety of areas.

 An undergraduate degree in engineering or related disciplines with a "B" average from an accredited college or university is generally required for graduate study in civil, environmental and ocean engineering.
 It is required that any applicants requesting assistantship appointments, and applicants to the Ph.D. program, provide GRE scores as well as evidence of ability to carry out independent work.
 Examples of such evidence include a description of master's degree thesis work, and/or completed work-related projects.
 GRE scores are not otherwise required but may be submitted in support of the application.
-International students must demonstrate their proficiency in the English language prior to admission by scoring at least 550 on the TOEFL examination.
+International students must demonstrate their proficiency in the English language prior to admission.
+For more, see Admission Requirements below.
 Applications for admission from qualified students are accepted at any time.

 The Master of Engineering and Master of Science degrees are offered with programs in civil, environmental and ocean engineering.
 The programs normally require 30 credit hours of course work.
 A thesis is optional and may be substituted for five to 10 credit hours of course work.
 The thesis option is strongly recommended for full-time students, those receiving financial support, or those planning to pursue doctoral studies.